Turkey, Cranberries and a Mars Rover: Thanksgiving Week Activities at the Kennedy Space Center Visitor Complex in Florida

 Advance reservations are strongly recommended for MSL Launch Viewing tickets.
 Visit opens in a new windowwww.kennedyspacecenter.com or call 866-737-5235.

 Oh, have I mentioned I’ll be attending NASA Tweetup which means I’ll be pretty dang close for this launch?
-I also found out my space crush, Leland Melvin (@astro_flow ; NASA’s assistant administrator for education and former astronaut), will be there along with NASA Administrator Charles Bolden; astronaut Doug Wheelock (@astro_wheels) and Bill Nye the Science Guy (@thescienceguy).
-Don’t forget, follow me on Twitter (@jenniferhuber).
+I also found out my space crush, Leland Melvin ( opens in a new window@astro_flow ; NASA’s assistant opens in a new windowadministrator for education and former astronaut), will be there along with NASA Administrator Charles Bolden; astronaut Doug Wheelock ( opens in a new window@astro_wheels) and Bill Nye the Science Guy ( opens in a new window@thescienceguy).
+Don’t forget, follow me on Twitter ( opens in a new window@jenniferhuber).

 About Kennedy Space Center Visitor Complex